Sensory Joy in Neurodivergent Adults: How to Reclaim Play and Regulation

 You don’t have to justify what feels good.
 Sensory joy is reason enough.

-Building a Sensory Joy Practice: If you’re unsure where to begin, start small.
+If you’re unsure where to begin, start small.
 Try one new sensory activity this week.
 Notice how your body responds.
-You might keep a “sensory joy list” and add to it over time—no pressure, no performance, just exploration.
+You might keep a “sensory joy list” and add to it over time, with no pressure or expectation, just exploration.
 And if something doesn’t feel good?
 That’s just as important to honor.

 The more we create environments that support sensory preferences, the more we allow ourselves and others to thrive.
 Whether you’re stimming with putty, spinning in your chair, or watching a candle flicker, know this: Your joy is valid.
 Your play is powerful.
 And your sensory needs are nothing to hide.